What Skills and Traits Make an Excellent Special Education Teacher?

 Teachers are also expected to possess social maturity, especially in the event that minor slips or aggression in class happens.
 Sometimes, it all gets too stressful, especially in mixed classes where different learning situations take place.
-D

-epending on the age group and condition, students may make a huge mess and not know how to clean up after themselves.
+Depending on the age group and condition, students may make a huge mess and not know how to clean up after themselves.
 It’s possible that the room would experience a variety of spills and stains, or kids urinating in their pants.
 Teachers must know how to handle these kinds of scenarios.

-Humility and willingness to learn
+Humility and Willingness to Learn

 When the going gets tough, it may be hard for teachers to keep up with the demands of the job.
-Sometimes, it will be too emotional and physically draining, but educators must keep their feelings in check and act with the utmost professionalism.
+Sometimes, it will be too emotionally and physically draining, but educators must keep their feelings in check and act with the utmost professionalism.
 They must accept that they are far from perfect and that there are always areas to improve on.

 Continuous, lifelong learning is a concept that’s also applicable in the field of special education, with different theories and techniques emerging every few years.